-I talked with Brian Moran, a leader and advocate of small business and entrepreneurs, on Talk Business With Howard radio this week.
-(Broadcast live every Wednesday at 11 AM/ET on Blog Talk Radio.)
+I talked with Brian Moran, a leader and advocate of small business and entrepreneurs, on Talk Business With Howard radio (on Blog Talk Radio) this week.
 We both agreed that this is an exciting time to be in business – or even to start a business.

 If you are currently running a business, it’s an exciting time because the opportunities are out there just waiting to happen.
 Yet we live in interesting times, don’t we?
 The economy, the politics, the technology, and the global influence all play a role.
 But don’t let anything stop you from succeeding in business.
 Open your mind to the possibilities that are out there.

 If you want to start a business, do it.
 There is never a good time to start a business.
 The best time to start a business is NOW.
 Time moves quickly.
 Opportunity moves quickly.
 If you don’t do it now, when will you do it?
 Take the chance.
 Live your dream.
 Do it NOW.

 Though many business subjects were discussed, to run a better more successful, more profitable business five points were highlighted in the conversation:

 1) Do your homework – You heard this from your parents as you were growing up.
 The homework doesn’t stop when you graduate from school.
 There is always homework to do if you want to run a successful, profitable business.
 If you do your homework you’ll have a better understanding of whatever it is you are seeking to accomplish.
 You’ll be able to make better business decisions because you will have the insight necessary to think things through.
 By doing your homework in relation to your business, it will give you the opportunity to see what works and what doesn’t work by looking at what others have done.
 You don’t need to reinvent the wheel.
 Just put your stamp on it.